 I couldn't handle it.

-Hey, you said it's if they sit at home, then you know they own that.
+If they sit at home, then they own that.

-When their right are infringed, when you eliminate the second amendment, when you have excessive regulation and government in every aspect of your life, if you sat at home, you own that forever.
+When their rights are infringed, when you eliminate the Second Amendment, when you have excessive regulation and government in every aspect of your life, if you sat at home, you own that forever.

 Unfortunately, all of us will have to deal with the consequences of that, not just those people.